Indy9000/userstore/readme.md

 err = store.Delete("user-123")
 ```

+`models.BaseUser` still exposes `RLock/RUnlock/Lock/Unlock` in case you need custom coordination, but most callers can stick with the cache helpers (`Set`, `Get`, `Update`, `Delete`) and avoid manual locking entirely.
+Because the cache separates the global lock from per-user locks, work for different users proceeds in parallel even when they mutate their records.

 ### Operations at a glance

 - `Set(id, initializer)`: creates a brand-new user folder + JSON file; returns `ErrUserExists` if the user already exists.
 - `Get(id)`: returns the cached struct, rehydrating from `baseFolder/<id>/<id>.json`; creates a new empty user if no file is present.
-- `Update(id, updater)`: lets you mutate the struct and automatically writes the JSON back to disk in a single critical section.
+- `Update(id, updater)`: locks the user record, runs your mutation, refreshes `lastUpdated`, writes JSON back to disk, and bumps the LRU entry in a single critical section guarded by the user’s mutex (not the entire cache).
 - `Delete(id)`: removes the entry from the in-memory cache and moves `baseFolder/<id>` to `baseFolder/deleted/<id>` for archival.
 - Automatic LRU eviction keeps the in-memory cache at or below the capacity you configure, while the disk copy is retained.